Victor-Dumbrava/PRL_D_mesons/README.md

 This repository contains the code files I wrote during my PRL at LLR.
-The topic was *The Impact of Vector $D$ Mesons Feeddown on the Ratio of Pseudo-Scalar $D$ Mesons*
+The topic was *The Impact of Vector* $D$ *Mesons Feeddown on the Ratio of Pseudo-Scalar* $D$ *Mesons*

+The MC decay trees necessary to run this code should be called stored in a folder with the name of the meson (D0, Dp, Dst).
+The folder should be at the same location as the script that is executed.
+In that folder, the program expects a root file containing the `TTree` called `GenD0MC_output.root`, `GenDpMC_output.root` or `GenDstMC_output.root`.
+They have not been uploaded here because their typical size is around 1 GB.
+Feel free to contact the author for more information.